 For landlords, a rental property inspection is a necessary evil; no one really likes having to carry them out and tenants are not always keen to have a stranger wandering around their home.
-However, property inspections are vital to both parties: they help landlords to protect the value of their investment and they provide peace of mind to tenants by ensuring the property is safe for habitation.
+However, property inspections is vital to both parties: they help landlords to protect the value of their investment and they provide peace of mind to tenants by ensuring the property is safe for habitation.

 So for both landlords and tenants, the rental property inspection isn’t something to worry about – it’s something that should be embraced.
 However, it’s important that both parties understand what is involved in a rental property inspection and what responsibilities each party has to the other.
 We created this guide to show both landlords and tenants the property inspection process, in order to remove any mystery surrounding it.